electricimp/Builder/README.md

 builder.machine.excludeList = "<PATH_TO_FILE>";

 // Replace local include paths to github URLs if requested.
-// See the "--respect-local-includes" CLI option. builder.machine.respectLocalIncludes = <true|false>;
+// See the "--use-remote-relative-includes" CLI option. builder.machine.relativeLocalIncludes = <true|false>;

 // Suppress warning about duplicate includes.
 // See the "--suppress-duplicate-includes-warning" CLI option.